simontelephonics/smsconnector/README.md

  2. Go to Connectivity > SMS Connector <br>
  3. Go to Provider Settings, click Telnyx <br>
  4. Go to Telnyx website > Account Settings > Keys & Credentials > Copy API key <br>
- 5. Go back to FreePBX page, paste in API key in the box for Telnyx (without KEY at the beginning, erase that) <br>
+ 5. Go back to FreePBX page, paste in API key in the box for Telnyx <br>
  6. Copy the webhook from the provider box on the SMS connector module page <br>
  7. Paste it into Telnyx’s webhook URL box on the messaging tab (Telnyx > Messaging > [profile name] > edit > paste URL into the webhook box) <br>
  8. Go back to SMS connector page > Add Number > Type Telnyx number and select extension/user and provider (Telnyx) <br>